Georgetown’s season ends in a 57-53 loss to Seton Hall in the Big East tournament

-And despite multiple opportunities in the closing seconds, the Hoyas ended their season with a 57-53 loss to Seton Hall, closing a campaign 6-25 and on a program-worst 21-game losing streak.
+And despite multiple opportunities in the closing seconds, the Hoyas ended their season with a 57-53 loss to Seton Hall to close out a 6-25 campaign on a program-worst 21-game losing streak.

-Georgetown is first Big East tournament defending champion to lose their first game the following tourney since West Virginia in 2011.
+Georgetown is the first Big East tournament defending champion to lose its first game the following year since West Virginia in 2011.

 Ewing called a timeout with 15.6 seconds remaining, trailing by two.
 Donald Carey came out of the break and drove the ball to the basket and threw a wild pass to Kaiden Rice in a kick-out attempt, the ball flying out of bounds as Rice dove to the floor to save it.
 It was the type of possession that encapsulated the Hoyas’ frustrating season.